wing5wong/artisan-whs-static/source/_events/2024-04-11_careers-expo-year-12-13.md

 ---
 Careers EXPO - Thursday 23 May.

-Please check your school e-mail for some extra information that was sent to students and parents last week.
+Please check your school e-mail for some extra information that was sent to students and parents.

 *Mr Keene
 Careers Advisers*